mkoutra/voting-system-servet-jsp/README.md

 # Voting System
-This Jakarta EE 10, application using JSP.
-It streamlines the management and voting processes for candidates.
+This Jakarta EE 10 application, built with JSP, streamlines candidate management and voting.
-It allows an admin user to create, edit, or delete candidates while enabling regular users to cast a single vote for their preferred candidate.
-Additionally, users can view the voting results and export them in .csv format, ensuring easy data management and analysis.
+Admins can create, edit, or delete candidates, while users can cast a single vote.
+Voting results can be viewed and exported in .csv format for easy analysis.

 - **User registration**: Allows users to create an account with basic details like username, password, and profile information.
 - **Login and Logout**: Users can securely log in and out of the system using their credentials.